slothAD/KindredCommands/README.md

 - `.mortal (player)`
   - will toggle godmode off a player named, or the user if no one is named.
 Also removes boosts.
   - Example: *.mortal Bob*
+- `.spectate (Player)`
+  - will set the player into spectate mode, where they are invisible and cannot interact with anything.
+Use again to remove it and teleport them to their prior position.
+  - Example: *.spectate Bob*
 - `.boost (Type) (Player)`
   - will boost a player with certain types: noaggro, noblooddrain, nocooldown, nodurability, immaterial, invincible, shrouded, fly, suninvulnerable, batvision.
 Remove via use of same command again as a toggle or use .mortal to strip all.
   - Example: *.boost immaterial Bob*